-The traditional method of detecting oil, vapor or liquid leaks from plant components is unsafe, error-prone and labor-intensive.
-With computer vision, industrial companies can monitor and detect leakages more accurately and safely.
-AI-powered cameras hold the potential to monitor and automatically detect leakage in real-time.
-Also, upon leakage detection, a notification is sent immediately to the concerned authority.
+The traditional method of detecting oil, vapor, or liquid leaks from plant components is unsafe, error-prone and labor-intensive.
+With computer vision, industrial companies can monitor and spot leaks more accurately and safely.
+AI-powered cameras have the potential to monitor and automatically detect leakage in real-time.
+Also, upon leakage detection, a notification is emailed immediately to the concerned authority.

-Let us consider a scenario: A chemical process plant with several pipelines transports toxic gases or liquids.
-Leakage from any such pipelines can pose a serious threat to operators with conventional condition monitoring.
+Let us consider a scenario: A chemical processing plant with several pipelines transports toxic gases or liquids.
+Leakage from any such pipeline can pose a serious threat to operators with conventional condition monitoring.
 Therefore, a computer vision-based leakage-detection mechanism can save manufacturing companies from mishaps.
-It helps the chemical plant achieve faster, safe, accurate and remote leakage monitoring and localization.
+With this technology, the chemical plant is able to monitor and localize leaks more quickly, safely, accurately, and remotely.

 2. Corrosion detection

 In heavy industries, corrosion (rust) poses a substantial threat to workers’ operational safety.
 Also, the traditional process of detecting and identifying corrosion by human interpretation is subject to error.
 Computer vision can constantly monitor and automatically detect corrosion.
-It enforces the deep learning approach to automate the corrosion detection process.
-Thus, it can help manufacturers reduce human risks and costs associated.
+It enforces the deep learning approach to automating the corrosion detection process.
+Thus, it can help manufacturers reduce human risks and associated costs.

-For instance, a mining company with large steel structures requires to check the structures frequently for corrosion.
-The manual process of rust detection may take a couple of weeks/months, based on the size of the plant.
+For instance, a mining company with large steel structures requires checking the structures frequently for corrosion.
+The manual process of rust detection may take a couple of weeks/months, depending on the size of the plant.
 Using machine learning-based computer vision techniques, the mining company effectively identified corrosion.
 Also, upon rust detection, the system sends an instant alert to managers for maintenance activities.

 3. Product assembly

 Furthermore, it enables them to maintain their packaging standards while maintaining accuracy and saving time.
-For instance, a soft drink filling plant must verify if the bottle cap closure or bottle packaging is correctly conducted or not.
-Computer vision automated the entire process and also ensured that the bottles are precisely packed.
+For instance, a soft drink filling plant must verify if bottle cap closure or bottle packaging is correctly conducted or not.
+Computer vision automated the entire process and ensured that the bottles were precisely packed.

 4. Defect detection

-Let’s understand this with an instance.
+Let’s understand this with an example.
 During production, a sunflower oil production company was facing the issue of damaged bottles.
 The manual process of detecting defects was costing them a fortune and causing trouble during transportation.
 Thus, they embraced visual inspection based on computer vision technology.
-It enabled them to detect the defect instantly and get notified in real-time.
+It enabled them to detect defects instantly and get notified in real-time.

 5. Inventory management

-Manual inventory management process requires a significant amount of human resources.
-Generally, a manufacturing firm undergoes several issues like misplaced inventory, stockouts, employee errors, excess inventory, etc. Using computer vision, manufacturers can automate inventory monitoring and management processes.
-It lets them avoid stockouts, track inventory movement accurately and execute automatic counting of inventory.
+A manual inventory management process requires a significant number of human resources.
+Generally, a manufacturing firm faces several issues like misplaced inventory, stockouts, employee errors, excess inventory, etc. Using computer vision powered ai drones, manufacturers can automate inventory monitoring and management processes.
+It lets them avoid stockouts, track inventory movement accurately and count inventory automatically.

 - Ensure timely and systematic actions